nus-cs2103-AY2021S1/tp/README.md

 ![Ui](docs/images/Ui.png)

-**ResiReg** (**Res**idential **Reg**ulation) is a productivity app designed to help admin staff at Residential Colleges (RCs)* in NUS with their daily tasks.
-ResiReg allows admin to allocate rooms to students, manage students records, generate billing and OHS reports, and export CSVs for easy reference and sharing.
+**ResiReg** (**Res**idential **Reg**ulation) is a desktop app designed to help admin staff at Residential Colleges (RCs)* in NUS with their daily tasks.
+ResiReg allows admin to manage room and student records, including the allocation students to rooms.

 **ResiReg** has the following main features:

 * Manage records of students.
+* Manage records of rooms.
 * Manage allocations of students to rooms in the College
-* Export records of students, rooms or transactions to CSV files for easy reference and sharing.
+* Useful productivity features such as command history, command aliasing and in-app help.

-Our application is geared towards users who prefer typing over mouse actions, so interactions with our application is mainly keyboard based.
+Our application is geared towards users who prefer typing over mouse actions, so interactions with our application are mainly keyboard based.

 ## Site Map